 Class of 2021:Meningitis vaccine information!

 The state of Ohio requires a meningitis vaccine for all seniors.
 This applies to ALL seniors, even if you do not attend school in the high school building.
 This means, if you are at the career center, the Learning Center, the Academy, attend CCP classes, are on Home Instruction, even if you never step foot in the high school building, if you are a senior, you need this vaccine!
-We don't know when or how your senior year will start, but right now, as far as we know, you still need this vaccine.
+We don't know how your senior year will start out, but you still need this vaccine.
 The vaccine you need is called MCV4, also known as Menactra or Menveo.
 The meningitis B vaccine is a good vaccine to have, but it is not the required vaccine.
 You need the MCV4 vaccine.
 Here's an idea: get BOTH vaccines and be doubly safe!

 So, what to do?
 Call your doctor and ask if you have had this vaccine SINCE YOU TURNED 16 (this is important).
 A lot of you have had this, but we don't have the paperwork.
 If you have had it, ask your doctor's office to print you a copy, then bring it to the clinic (or give it to the secretary-she's cool and will get it to us).
-If you haven't had this vaccine, have your parent make an appointment.
-You can also make an appointment at the Little Clinic, but call first to make sure they take your insurance.
-Right now, the Montgomery County Health Department is not vaccinating big kids, but we'll let you know when they do.
+If you haven't had this vaccine, have your parent make an appointment with your doctor.
+You can also make an appointment at the Little Clinic or the CVS Minute Clinic, but make sure they take your insurance.
+The Montgomery County Health Department provides vaccines but you need an appointment.
+Call 937-225-4550 to make an appointment.
 They are free or really cheap if you don't have insurance and who doesn't like a free vaccine?

 What if I don't get this vaccine?
 Once school starts, you have 10 school days to submit proof of vaccination.
 After that, the state requires us to exclude you from school.
 This means no school, which. let's face it, you're used to that by now, but it also means no extracurricular activities, such as sports or marching band.
 Your coach will not like this and you don't want that.
-For you marching band seniors, Mr. Frost will not be happy and you really, really do not want that.
+For you marching band seniors, you know how much you would hate to be sidelined for your senior year!